bomonike/bomonike.github.io/anthropic-certs.md

 REMEMBER: Anththropic does not <strong>host</strong> their own models but use AWS, Azure, GCP, etc.
    Claude is the only frontier AI model available on all three leading cloud providers: AWS, Google Cloud, and Microsoft.

-   Claude would be integrated into the Databricks Data Intelligence Platform and Snowflake's platform.
+   Claude would also be integrated into the Databricks Data Intelligence Platform and Snowflake's Lakehouse databases.

-   PROTIP: That enables us to bring costs down by <a target="_blank" href="https://medium.com/towards-artificial-intelligence/i-cancelled-my-200-mo-claude-api-subscription-again-0e2175502778">using another foundation model</a> while using Claude Code/Work.
+   PROTIP: That enables us to bring costs down by <a target="_blank" href="https://medium.com/towards-artificial-intelligence/i-cancelled-my-200-mo-claude-api-subscription-again-0e2175502778">using a downloaded local foundation model</a> while using Claude Code/Work.

 ## Anthropic the Company